bazelbuild/bazel/site/docs/skylark/aspects.md

 ``_print_aspect_impl``.

 ``attr_aspects`` is a list of rule attributes along which the aspect propagates.
-In this case the aspect will propagate along the ``deps`` attribute of the rules that it is applied to.
+In this case, the aspect will propagate along the ``deps`` attribute of the rules that it is applied to.

 Another common argument for `attr_aspects` is `['*']` which would propagate the